emckean/Pig-Latin-bot/README.md

 You can also run your own OpenWhisk server!
 This is beyond the scope of this lab, but you can find more info [here](https://github.com/openwhisk/openwhisk).

+## Create a Zapier-driven Twitterbot

+This Twitterbot will respond to @-mentions by replying to the sender with their tweet text translated into Pig Latin.
+We'll use Zapier to send the triggering event.

 ##### Create your Zapier trigger
 We'll be creating a 'Mention' trigger with Zapier.
 Zapier accounts can make two-step Zaps (like this one) [free](https://zapier.com/pricing/)!